 If you have ever lost or forgot your password to access the WordPress dashboard, it can be very frustrating.
-Luckily WordPress provides quite a few options for changing or resetting your WordPress password.
+Luckily WordPress provides quite a few options to reset or change your WordPress password.

 Change WordPress password from dashboard

 If you already know your previous WordPress admin password, and would just like to change it, you can easily update the password from the WordPress dashboard.

 - From the left hand menu, click on Users

 - Hover over your admin user, then click on Edit

 - Scroll to the very bottom, fill out your new secure password twice, then click on Update Profile